 • To freeze your bananas, let them get ripe and spotted.
 Break them or slice them into chunks and freeze flat on a baking sheet.
 Then, transfer the frozen banana chunks to a ziptop bag for storage or use them right away.
 See my complete guide on how to freeze bananas.

-• If you want a lower fat version of this recipe, you can use unsweetened almond milk instead of coconut milk.
-You can also make this a meal replacement smoothie by adding a scoop or two of your favorite protein powder (see my list of the best clean protein powders).
+• If you want a lower fat version of this recipe, you can use unsweetened almond milk or coconut beverage instead of coconut milk.
+You can also make this a meal replacement smoothie or protein shake by adding a scoop or two of your favorite protein powder (see my list of the best clean protein powders).

 • To toast your coconut shreds, place 1-2 tablespoons in a dry skillet over low heat.
 The coconut will turn a golden brown after a few minutes.
 Keep an eye on the skillet so the coconut doesn’t burn!